wahfebrianto/reactnd-project-myreads-starter/README.md

 # MyReads

 MyReads is a simple react web application to manage your books.
 You can group your books with 'Currently Read', 'Read', and 'Want to Read' label.
+MyReads also can help you to search books and group it to those labels.

 ## Installation